Prevention & Intervention

 Support Team for Educational Partnership (STEP)

-The School District of Philadelphia believes students learn best when their emotional, academic, social and physical needs are thoughtfully and holistically supported.
 The Support Team for Educational Partnerships (STEP) currently offers mental, behavioral and emotional health support services to students and families within 54 District schools.
 Each school team may incorporate up to four members including a Clinical Coordinator, a School Behavioral Consultant, a Case Manager and a Family Peer.

 School-Wide Services: